open-horizon/examples/edge/services/fft_client/README.md

 * `username` -- login to use.
 * `password` -- password to use.
 * `topic` -- topic name for the audio samples.
-* `result_topic` -- topic name for trigger alerts.
-If left empty, server will output to console only.
 * `qos` -- quality of service to use with messages.
 * `log_level` -- [logrus](https://github.com/sirupsen/logrus) log level.
 * `sample_rate` -- audio capturing frame rate.
 If you're not sure which rate to use, start with `debug` log level and check console output.